 A traditional Filipino lumpia recipe that has the crispiest wrapper.
-Serve them as a snack or finger food ideal for parties.
+The delicious Filipino egg rolls recipe can be served as a snack or finger food ideal for parties.

 When I serve these, it’s almost guaranteed that someone will ask me for the recipe.
 If they’re not familiar with Asian food, then only mentioning spring roll wrapper, Chinese cabbage can put them off.
 But I always tell them, don’t worry if the ingredients sound a little daunting.
 You can easily get hold of them nowadays.
 If I can get my Asian ingredients here in Valencia, I’m sure you can get them wherever you are!